 Lilies always have six petals and six anthers.
 Each bloom lasts a week or more.
 True lilies are popular cut flowers.
 The lowest buds on the stem will open first and the remaining buds will open sequentially through to the topmost buds.
 If you bring your lilies indoors, consider removing the anthers.
 The thick pollen can stain anything it falls on or touches.

-Lilies flowers also come in a variety of forms, including trumpet-shaped, bowl-shaped, funnel-shaped and recurved.
-Here are some tips for growing true lilies.
+Lilies flowers also come in a variety of forms, including trumpet-shaped, bowl-shaped, funnel-shaped, and recurved.

 While there are several differences between the two flowers, all you really need to look for is the growth habit of the stems and leaves.
 Multi-stems with strapping leaves coming from the base of the plant is always a daylily.
 A single stem with leaves whirling about it is always a true lily.